What is Estate Planning?

 Contact Us Today to Discuss Your Case

-Contact our family law attorney, Raquel M. Silva, CFLS*, online or call at 530-758-0500 to schedule an appointment.
+Contact our estate planning attorney, Raquel M. Silva, online or call at 530-758-0500 to schedule an appointment.
 Our Davis office is open Monday through Thursday from 9 a.m. to noon and 1 p.m. to 5 p.m., and Friday mornings from 9 a.m. to noon.
-We are conveniently located in the Oak Avenue Professional complex across from Davis High School.
+We are conveniently located in the Green Meadows Office Park at the corner of E Covell Blvd and Pole Line Rd.